mavryk-network/taquito/website/versioned_docs/version-20.0.0/lambda_view.md

 ## Limitations to Views & Callbacks

-One issue with using views and callbacks is that, just like any operation executed on Tezos, each read has a small fee attached to it.
+One issue with using views and callbacks is that, just like any operation executed on Mavryk, each read has a small fee attached to it.
 The amount is trivial for occasional reads, but it becomes a burden at higher volumes.

 Another drawback is speed: since we're invoking a contract method, we have to wait for confirmation to retrieve the requested data.
 You may not find this